Blog

 Data plane scales by simply adding more white boxes , from a single white box to few hundreds of them, creating the largest router possible – not confined to the physical limits of a chassis.

-Control plane of DDC scales out the centralized control plane on a pair of powerful x86 servers, unlike Clos control plane, which can only be scaled out per each leaf node.
+Control plane of DDC scales out the centralized control and management plane on a pair of powerful x86 appliances, unlike Clos control plane, which can only be scaled out per each leaf node.

-Telecom Infra Project (TIP) – TIP published a technical requirements document defining a disaggregated distributed backbone router (DDBR).
+Telecom Infra Project (TIP) – As a TIP member, DriveNets contributes to open and scalable network architectures, supporting TIP’s technical requirements document defining a disaggregated distributed backbone router (DDBR).

 Blog